How To Buy Your First Home

 Record of Title

-Do a title search and advise you on any information which affects you as the buyer, including easements, covenants, consent notices and other matters.
+They can also do a title search and advise you on any information which affects you as the buyer, including easements, covenants, consent notices and other matters.

 LIM Report and Council Files

-If there is a LIM condition (and even sometimes when there is not) the lawyer or conveyancer should help you order a LIM, and help you review building permits, code compliance, utilities, supply, and other issues.
+If there is a LIM condition (and even sometimes when there is not) the lawyer or conveyancer should help you order a LIM, and help you review building permits, code of compliance, utilities, supply, and other issues.

 Transfer and Mortgage Documents